Today, people read manga comic books worldwide but the content originated in Japan.

-Now, you'll find manga publishing companies and manga distributors not only in Japan but in various other countries as well.
+Manga is an umbrella term that refers to cartoons and comics published in Japan, but now, you'll find manga publishing companies and manga distributors in various other countries as well.

 These comics started to become so popular that in 2010, manga outsold American comics in America, according to ICV2 research.

-Moreover, in 2021, thanks to the opportunity to read manga in digital format and the anime influence on streaming platforms, its popularity reached the point where manga comics began to account for more than 76% of the comic book market in the US.
+In 2021, its popularity reached the point where manga comics began to account for more than 76% of the comic book market in the US.
+This is thanks to the opportunity to read manga in digital format and the anime influence on streaming platforms.

-Since publishing manga is part of a flourishing industry, we wanted to share with you a list of the best manga publishers.
+Publishing manga is part of a flourishing industry.
+We go over a list of the best manga publishers worth paying attention to.

 Also, if you're wondering how to publish manga in America, you'll see that this list has many manga companies based in the US.